Genogram Symbols

 3. Emotional Relationship Symbols

-Emotional Relationship Symbols
+Emotional Genogram Relationship Symbols

 Harmonious Relationships

-In genogram symbols, a green line typically represents harmonious relationships.
+In genogram relationship symbols, a green line typically represents harmonious relationships.
 Such relationships include friendship, best friends, and love.
 Generally, these relationships are indicated in green to easily identify them among other relationship dynamics.
 This color indicates a positive and peaceful bond between family members, making it easy for professionals to spot supportive connections within the family structure.

 • Harmony: A solid green line indicates a harmonious relationship with a strong, stable and mutually supportive bond.